robertsabum/IP-Stack-Message-Encapsulation/Layers/Network/readme.md

 #### TCPSegment *recieve(IPv4Packet *packet)

-This method recieves an IPv4Packet from the Data Link Layer and returns a TCPSegment.
+This method recieves an IPv4Packet from the DataLink Layer, unpacks it into a TCPSegment which it then returns.

 Example usage:
 ```cpp